 Your doctor will do a physical exam and ask questions about your symptoms and past health.
 He or she will also ask about any medicines you're taking that could cause dry eyes and mouth.
 If needed, you may also have tests to:

-Your treatment for Sjögren's syndrome will depend on how the disease affects you over time.
+Your treatment for Sjögren's syndrome will depend on how the disease affects you.
 In most cases, treatment will focus on helping you control your symptoms.
 Treatment may include products to help with dry eyes and mouth, or medicine to relieve pain.
 Stronger medicines may be recommended if these treatments don't control symptoms.

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Subscribe to our Wellness Matters e-newsletter, a monthly snapshot of the some of great wellness content from Cone Health providers.